09 Nov [Diagram] Seasons of the Creative Firm™

-The team at RevThink has been developing a theory based on our years of experience both running and consulting creative firms called Seasons of the Creative Firm™.
+RevThink has been developing a theory based on our years of experience – both running and consulting creative businesses – we call Seasons of the Creative Firm™.
 This theory describes how studios typically evolve: they are launched, they find their identity, they garner success, they peak and eventually they come to an end.
 Unlike the seasons of a human life which are measured in years, the Seasons of the Creative Firm™ correspond to annual revenue and team size.

 The goal of the theory is to provide you as an owner with knowledge – which itself does not lead to change, but does give you options – to move towards a future consistent with your long-term goals.
 It may also offer insights to help you avoid repeating the mistakes of other firms that have preceded you.

 It’s worth nothing how our Seven Ingredients of the Creative Firm™ concept has been integrated into Seasons of the Creative Firm, adding another layer of valuable information.
 As firms grow and evolve, they tend to master specific Ingredients along the way.
 For example, growing from the Push to the Punch Season is generally when a firm masters the Ingredient of Production.

 The Painful Season

 - Annual Sales below $1MM, Permanent Team Size: 1-5

 - Pros: One or more creative entrepreneurs launch a creative firm and establish a brand name.

 - Cons: Fear drives the owner(s) to accept all projects, wear all hats, and enter into inappropriate partnerships.

 In this Season, the owner has mastered the sole Ingredient of Creative (a.k.a.
 The Work) and is motivated by freedom, both creatively and professionally.
 But the firm is run more like a series of projects than a business.
 The owner’s habits bring quick success but become the very habits which hold the studio back from reaching the next Season.
 Most owners burn out.

 The Push Season